Training courses designed to help employers to meet their legal obligations for the safe use of UV light in the workplace.

 - Action plans – e.g. UV measurement and assessment surveys, implementation of additional control measures and hazard awareness programmes for employees

 - Peace of mind that your company knows what is required for UV risk assessment and control

 - Confidence and acceptance of your UV light processes by the workforce

 Custom designed integrated training solution to help operators, supervisors and managers to safely use UV light equipment in the workplace.

 It will also help employers meet their obligations for the safe use of UV light in the workplace under the Control of Artificial Optical Radiation at Work Regulations 2010.

-Can be conducted on-site or online, and is tailored to your specific requirements.
-Includes course notes.
+Can be conducted on-site or online, is tailored to your specific requirements and includes course notes.